 Linear Acoustic was founded in 2001 with the introduction of the OCTiMAX 5.1 audio processor.
 With the onset of digital television came myriad problems involving loudness and digital audio control.
 Linear Acoustic turned their attentions to solving these problems at every stage of the digital audio chain and soon developed a product range that made digital broadcast sound and work as it should.

-Audio over IP (AoIP) has been embraced by the radio side of broadcasting for many years where the myriad advantages of networked audio via the Livewire+/AES67 standard is well known.
-Now, AoIP is available for television audio thanks to Linear Acoustic AERO.soft™.
-The Linear Acoustic SDI xNode de-embeds two separate HD/SD-SDI inputs, converts it to up to 16 channels of Livewire+/AES67 audio, makes it available for processing, upmixing, and encoding in the brand-new AERO.soft Processing Engine, and then re-embeds the audio into two independent SDI outputs.
-This provides unmatched flexibility, scalability and channel density.
+Audio over IP (AoIP) has been embraced by the radio side of broadcasting for many years where the many advantages of networked audio via the Livewire+ AES67 standard are well known.
+Now, AoIP is available for television audio thanks to Linear Acoustic AERO.8000.
+An AoIP interface such as the Telos Alliance SDI xNode is employed to de-embed two separate HD/SD-SDI inputs, convert the signal to up to 16 channels of Livewire+ AES67 audio, and make it available for processing, upmixing, and transcoding in the AERO.8000 processing engine.
+The audio is then re-embedded into two independent SDI outputs, providing unmatched flexibility, scalability, and channel density.